 An advisor can guide a student through the entire misconduct process and make it less daunting.
-We work with students the minute there is any information that a charge is going to issue against the student.
+Campus misconduct lawyers work with students the minute there is any information that a charge is going to issue against the student.
 We conduct a thorough intake, interview witnesses, gather evidence and evaluate the strengths of a case as a whole.

 After the initial fact gathering occurs, we prepare opening statement, cross-examination questions and advocate for students at the hearing.
 We also spend a lot of time helping students prepare to answer questions at a hearing.
 We find that our students feel well-prepared during the process, which is key to obtaining a positive finding at the end of a long, arduous road.

 This is a way for both parties to resolve differences without the fear and stress associated with a formal investigation and a hearing.
 Informal resolution can take the form of mediation or restorative justice.
 Under Title IX and other misconduct policies, informal resolution is a completely voluntary.
 The main advantage of informal resolution is that both students can agree to terms contained in a settlement agreement.
 In this case, both sides work through differences without letting a third party make a decision where one party wins and one party loses.

 Is it better to try informal resolution than proceed to a hearing?